AnkurRai005/AnkurRai005/README.md

 - 👋 Hi, I’m @AnkurRai005
 - 👀 I’m interested in learning, coding and travelling
-- 🌱 I’m currently learning python & Data Science
+- 🌱 I’m currently learning Python & Data Science
 - 💞️ I’m looking to collaborate on any exciting project
 - 📫 Reach me at: aadarsh9196@gmail.com